AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXPathBuilder/ExternalInterfaceIDInAttributeReference.md

 CAEXPathBuilder.ExternalInterfaceIDInAttributeReference Method
 ==============================================================
-AutomationML 2.1 APICheck, if the provided reference is a reference to an attribute of an ExternalInterface, using the ID of an ExternalInterface.
+Check, if the provided reference is a reference to an attribute of an ExternalInterface, using the ID of an ExternalInterface.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)